women dancing near mirror

 It is also crucial to address the unique challenges faced by marginalized communities within the performing arts.

-Racism, homophobia, and transphobia can create additional stress and anxiety.
+Racism, homophobia, and transphobia can create additional stress and anxiety for performing artists.

 It is essential to advocate for equality and inclusivity within your drama school and the wider performing arts industry.